SpiNNakerManchester/sphinx8/doc/source/index.rst

 sPyNNaker
 ---------
-This package provides a PyNN implementation for SpiNNaker.
+This package provides the base for the PyNN implementation for SpiNNaker.

 .. toctree::
    :maxdepth: 3